teemann/pyplanet-messages/README.md

 ## Installation
 To install this app, you can either download a ZIP-File of this repository or you can also clone the repository.
-It is recommended to create a directory `teemann` next to `manage.py`.
+It is recommended to create a directory `teemannTest` next to `manage.py`.
 Next, enter the just created directory.
 Now you can choose between the two installation methods.
 It is recommended to use `Git clone`, since it makes updating a lot easier (just a simple `git pull`).